ONSdigital/address-index-api/README.md

 * Richard Smith
 * Steve Thorne

-Software engineers working for the Office For National Statistsics
+Software engineers working for the Office For National Statistsics.